sabman/aicasts.com/011-mobilitydb.md

 ```

 The temporary table `Components` is obtained by calling the function `pgr_strongComponents` from `pgRouting`, the temporary table `LargestComponent` selects the largest component from the previous table, and the temporary table `Connected` selects all nodes that belong to the largest component.
 Finally, the last query assigns a sequence identifier to all nodes.

+Now that we computed the nodes of the graph, we need to link the edges with the identifiers of these nodes.
+This is done as follows.